Dry Needling at K-Flow Therapy

 neuromuscular fatigue

-compensation from training
+compensatory movement patterns from training

-overuse patterns or repetitive load
+overuse or repetitive load patterns

 Dry Needling and the Muscle Spindle Reflex

-When a muscle is overloaded or fatigued, the spindle can become hypersensitive, causing the muscle to tighten even more.
+When a muscle is overloaded or fatigued, the spindle can become hypersensitive, causing the muscle to remain unnecessarily tight.

 Dry needling may help by: